DarknessFX/PhotoModeFX/README.md

 Download the Zip file.<br/>
 Extract the files to any folder.<br/>
-Delete the .git_img* folder if you download/clone from main instead of download the release package.<br/>
+Delete the .git_img* folder (if you download/clone from main instead of download the release package).<br/>
 Open BP_PhotoModeFX and compile the blueprint (ignore warnings, fix the error mentioned above).<br/>
 Open the included Content/PhotoModeFX/PMFX_SampleMap and play the level.<br/>
 Press keyboard P key to start PhotoModeFX (you can change the default key and other settings on BP_PhotoModeFX Details panel).<br>
 If you like the features, you can migrate BP_PhotoModeFX to other projects (UE4 will migrate any dependencies too), add BP_PhotoModeFX to your main level and test on your project.<br/><br/>--<br/>
-.PhotoModeFX project files are light weight with 1,521KB (zipped) but readme screenshots raises it to 41,392Kb (zipped)...<br/>
+.
+PhotoModeFX project files are light weight with 1,521KB (zipped) but readme screenshots raises it to 41,392Kb (zipped)...<br/>
-..The irony of a photographic system generic and multi-purpose being lighter than the photos it takes wasn't missed.<br/>
+..
+The irony of a photographic system generic and multi-purpose being lighter than the photos it takes wasn't missed.<br/>

 # Samples